radiantearth/stac-spec/best-practices.md

 Many implementors are tempted to try to use STAC for 'everything', using it as a universal catalog of all their 'stuff'.
 The main route considered is to use STAC to describe vector layers, putting a shapefile or [geopackage](http://geopackage.org) as the `asset`.
 Though there is nothing in the specification that *prevents* this, it is not really the right level of abstraction.
-A shapefile or geopackage corresponds to a collection, not a single item.
+A shapefile or geopackage corresponds to a Collection, not a single Item.
 The ideal thing to do with one of those is to serve it with [OGC API - Features](https://github.com/opengeospatial/ogcapi-features) standard.
 This allows each feature in the shapefile/geopackage to be represented online, and enables querying of the actual data.
-If that is not possible then the appropriate way to handle collection-level search is with the [OGC API - Records](https://github.com/opengeospatial/ogcapi-records) standard, which is a 'brother' specification of STAC API.
+If that is not possible then the appropriate way to handle Collection-level search is with the [OGC API - Records](https://github.com/opengeospatial/ogcapi-records) standard, which is a 'brother' specification of STAC API.
 Both are compliant with OGC API - Features, adding richer search capabilities to enable finding of data.